umr-marbec/git-training/aide-memoire/gitflow/README.md

 Notes:
 - contrary to `feature` branches, the names of the `release` branch must be a version number, for instance `1.0.1`
+- after a `finish`, push tags to the remote repository using `git push --tags`.
+- push the new `master` branch to the remote repository using `git checkout master` and `git push`

 # Hotfix branch

+Hotfix branches are used to correct bugs that are urgent to correct.

+To create a hotfix branch:
+- `git flow hotfix start hotfix_name` starts a `hotfix` based on **the `master` branch**
+- `git flow hotfix finish hotfix_name` finishes the `hotfix` and merges the corrections into `master` and `develop`

+Notes:
+- The local `master` and `develop` branches must be up-to-date
+- The `hotfix_name` must be a version number, basically the increment of the last release.